davidebolo1993/VISOR/README.md

 - bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create for each haplotype (like the one in _Examples/HACk.bed_)

-VISOR HACk outputs a fasta (.fa) file with specified variants for each .bed in the output folder (hackout/h1/h1.fa and hackout/h2/h2.fa in this example)
+VISOR HACk outputs a fasta (.fa) file with specified SVs for each .bed in the output folder

 #### Construct the .bed file/s